ArturGazizov/frontend-and-cyprextest/README.md

 npm run start:test

-(folder test from previous exercise)
+(folder tests from previous exercise)

 do not run the eslint --init command.
 It will install the latest version of ESlint that is not compatible